WASdev/sample.opentracing.zipkintracer/README.md

 # Tracer Implementation

-A demo project that shows how to implement a tracer for the Liberty opentracing-1.0 feature.
+A demo project that shows how to implement a tracer for the Liberty `opentracing-1.0` feature.
-Once implemented as an OSGI bundle a tracer can be included as a user feature that will automatically pull the opentracing-1.0 feature.
+Once implemented as an OSGI bundle, a tracer can be included as a user feature that will automatically pull the `opentracing-1.0` feature.

-Building this project relies on the bnd-process plugin to process the bnd.bnd file which will generate the MANIFEST.MF to be included in the project.
-Additionally, annotations found in the OpentracingZipkinFactory.java file provide information for the manifest.
+Building this project relies on the `bnd-process` plugin to process the `bnd.bnd` file which will generate the `MANIFEST.MF` to be included in the project.
+Additionally, annotations found in the [src/main/java/com/ibm/ws/opentracing/zipkin/OpentracingZipkinTracerFactory.java](src/main/java/com/ibm/ws/opentracing/zipkin/OpentracingZipkinTracerFactory.java) provide information for the manifest.
 If you decide to roll your own tracer, then you'll need to ensure your factory implementation provides these annotations to correctly generate the manifest file.

 ## opentracingZipkin